Patricia Taylor, Ph.D., LCSW, Danielle Parrish, MSW, Ph.D., Sarah Narendorf, MSW, Ph.D., Jodi Berger Cardoso, MSSW, Ph.D.

 In this revised format learn the skills necessary to take the licensing exam.
-Intensively review major topics with a section devoted solely to four major categories of the DSM-IV-TR.
-Handouts and practice tests for both the LMSW, LMSW-AP and LCSW exams are included.
+Intensively review major topics with a section devoted solely to four major categories of the DSM-5.
+Handouts and practice tests for the LMSW, LMSW-AP and LCSW exams are included.
 Develop the necessary confidence to take the exam.

 Dates and Times

 The Licensing Exam Prep Course is offered three times a year through the Continuing Education Office at the Graduate College of Social Work.
 Please check the Continuing Education Course Schedule for upcoming dates and times.

 Sign-up for both sections for $180.00 or each individual section is $100.00

 Part I: Participants will be able to 1) list the values and standard areas in the NASW code of ethics; 2) list the primary concepts for at least three different theories of psychosocial development; and 3) list at least three theoretical frameworks for direct social work practice with individuals, families and groups.